-The state will continue to support the national CMV safety campaigns listed above, or new safety campaigns, through billboards and highway signs, along high crash corridors, in addition to safety talks.
-This initiative will relay important CMV safety information, in an attempt to reduce the number and severity of CMV related crashes.
+The state will continue to support the national CMV safety campaigns listed above, and will work with OMV on new campaigns to combat human trafficking, through billboards and highway signs, along high crash corridors, in addition to safety talks.
+This initiative will relay important CMV safety information in an attempt to reduce the number and severity of CMV related crashes and provide education/awareness of human trafficking.